jmsckv/EncDecMeta/readme.md

 pip install encdecmeta
 ```

-4. Specify $PROC_DATAPATH which should map to the preprocessed data that is structured as described below in the section Data Layout.
+4. Specify $PROC_DATAPATH which should map to the preprocessed data.
+Below, in the section Data Layout, we describe in depth the naming conventions we expect.
 In the Docker container this env variable is automatatically set.
 It maps $CODEPATH/data/proc within the container to EncDecMeta/data/proc on your local disk.

 5. Specify $RESULTSPATH where any experimental results are being stored.
 In the Docker container this env variable is automatatically set.
 It maps $CODEPATH/results/ within the container to EncDecMeta/results on your local disk.